 The Assessment Team found the methodology set forth in Sound Transit's Project Control Policies and Procedures (PCPP), PCPP-02 Cost Estimating, is mature and complete.
 It appears all construction cost estimates followed the same methodology for all estimate phases.
-To be clear, it is not that the two fundamental costing elements (quantities and unit price) stayed the same, but the overall approach was consistent for all estimate phases.
+To clarify, the two fundamental costing elements (quantities and unit price) did not stay the same, but the overall approach was consistent for all estimate phases.

 What is unclear is why the full potential of the methodology was not utilized in early design.
 For example, PCPP-02, Section 5.5 discusses the option and/or need for a second opinion cost estimate for projects that are highly complex or have greater risk.
 These estimates are intended to be procured to an independent cost consultant whose second opinion is used to validate the cost estimate.
-Due to the nature and complexity of the projects making up the ST3 program, executing this option is recommended even at the earliest design stage.
+It is understood that an Expert Review Panel (ERP) did perform an assessment on the original ST3 cost estimates, but their focus was on estimating process more than it was accuracy of the individual estimates.
+Due to the nature and complexity of the projects making up the ST3 program, a thorough review of the estimate accuracy is recommended even at the earliest design stage.